Police share update on Lostprophets' Ian Watkins' injuries after prison stabbing

-Police have shared an update on Lostprophets frontman Ian Watkins’ injuries after he was reportedly stabbed in prison.
+Police have shared an update on Lostprophets frontman Ian Watkins’ injuries after he was stabbed in prison.

 The disgraced former singer is currently serving a 29-year sentence, with a further six years on license, in HMP Wakefield on various child sex offences, including the attempted rape of a baby.